siavava/portfolio/content/projects/ai/markov-maze.md

 featured: true
 ---

-A common problem in robotics is localizing a robot in an environment given sensor readings.
-This project uses hidden markov models, the forward-backward algorithm, and the viterbi algorithm to decipher where a robot _most likely_ is in a maze given its immediate readings and what we know re. its sensor accuracies.
+A common problem in robotics is localizing a robot in a novel environment given sensor readings.
+This project uses <highlight> hidden markov models </highlight>
+&mdash; the <highlight> forward-backward </highlight> algorithms and the <highlight> viterbi </highlight> algorithm &mdash;
+to decipher where a robot _most likely_ is in a maze given its immediate readings and what we know regarding the environment.
+Emissions due to <highlight> sensor inaccuracies are also factored in </highlight>.